How to Create Your End-of-Life Plan

 Doing this end-of-life work is about going through the journey, accepting the inevitable, and gaining peace of mind.

 I know this work is valuable, from both personal experiences and from hearing others ' tragic stories' when they were left high and dry without any information from their loved one.
-However, if you do not agree then, of course, you are entitled to a full refund.
+However, if you do not agree then, of course, you are entitled to a full refund within the first 30 days.

 Just email with the details why it did not work for you and I will action an immediate refund regardless of the reason.